StockNews.com Downgrades Photronics (NASDAQ:PLAB) to Buy

-StockNews.com downgraded shares of Photronics (NASDAQ:PLAB – Free Report) from a strong-buy rating to a buy rating in a research report sent to investors on Wednesday.
+Photronics (NASDAQ:PLAB – Get Free Report) was downgraded by analysts at StockNews.com from a “strong-buy” rating to a “buy” rating in a research report issued to clients and investors on Thursday.

-PLAB has been the topic of several other reports.
-Northland Securities upped their price target on shares of Photronics from $18.00 to $21.00 in a report on Thursday, May 25th.
-DA Davidson reiterated a buy rating on shares of Photronics in a research note on Tuesday, April 11th.
+PLAB has been the subject of several other reports.
+DA Davidson reissued a “buy” rating on shares of Photronics in a report on Tuesday, April 11th.
+Northland Securities lifted their price target on shares of Photronics from $18.00 to $21.00 in a report on Thursday, May 25th.

 Photronics Price Performance